 Taking these actions as quickly as possible is important in ensuring you have appropriate assistance and evidence is preserved.
-The following steps can serve as a tremendous help for you in handling your personal injury case.
+The following steps can serve as a tremendous help to you in handling your personal injury case.

 After any accident, always check to see if anyone was injured or requires medical attention.
 If needed, call 911 as soon as possible.

-If you or someone in your party requires medical treatment, be sure to be very thorough when informing doctors and nurses of any pain, discomfort or other complaint in abundant detail.
+If you or someone in your party requires medical treatment, be sure to be very thorough when informing doctors and nurses of any pain, discomfort, or other complaint in detail.
 Also, be sure to follow all instructions from your health care providers; this could include taking prescription medication, limiting your physical activity, and so on.

-Step 2: Report the accident
+Step 2: Report the Accident

 Whether your injury was the result of a traffic accident or other event, it is important to contact law enforcement right away.

-Step 3: Count to ten
+Step 3: Count to Ten

 Later, you will also want to avoid discussing your case with a claims representative since they can use what you say against you, having a negative effect on your result.
 Only discuss your case with a competent attorney.

-Step 4: Gather evidence
+Step 4: Gather Evidence